With MLB Opening Day around the corner, you’ll see ballpark rankings coming out in a lot of websites and publications.

 23. Globe Life Field

-That’s right, the Texas Rangers’ new ballpark slots in below the old one in my rankings.
+That’s right, the Texas Rangers’ current ballpark slots in below the old one in my best-of MLB rankings.
 Sure, I’d much prefer air conditioning to sitting outside and sweating my face off in the humidity, but when you consider the whole packages that the two ballparks offer, the new one simply doesn’t measure up.
 Globe Life Field was widely mocked for its exterior appearance, and while there are some nice features inside, there isn’t a defining one that makes the park a must-visit.

 24. Turner Field